 Partners in Health and Wholeness (PHW) is designed to bridge issues of faith, health, and justice.
-We embrace our Collaborative churches fully, whatever their theological lens, while we ourselves undertake our work from the perspective that all people — no matter the societal labels placed upon them — are God’s beloved children, made in God’s image, and deserving not only of personal well-being but of dignity and equality.
+We embrace our PHW community fully, whatever their theological lens, while we ourselves undertake our work from the perspective that all people — no matter the societal labels placed upon them — are God’s beloved children, made in God’s image, and deserving not only of personal well-being but of dignity and equality.
 Therefore:

 - Following Jesus’ example of healing the sick and abandoned, and feeding the hungry, filling them with “good things,” we believe that access to affordable, quality health care, as well as nutritious and affordable food, is a universal right.